rob-foulkrod/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_02a.md

 #### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
+Find the taskbar on your Windows 11 desktop.
 The taskbar contains the icons for the applications that you'll use in this lab, including:

 - Microsoft Edge
 - File Explorer
-- Windows Terminal
+- Terminal
 - Visual Studio Code

 ## Lab Scenario